msys2/MINGW-packages/README.md

 ## Using packages
 You have two options if you want to use these packages:

-1. Either you can use a **pre-built** binary package from from the MSYS2 MINGW64 repo (which includes the binaries, libraries, headers, man pages), and install it on your machine, and build against those packages/libraries as you are porting/writing your software.
+1. Either you can use a **pre-built** binary package from the MSYS2 MINGW64 repo (which includes the binaries, libraries, headers, man pages), and install it on your machine, and build against those packages/libraries as you are porting/writing your software.

  Assuming you have a properly installed MSYS2 environment, you can install the pre-built binary package by using the following command from the bash prompt:
  ```